charlesreid1/charlesreid1.github.io/pelican/content/square-roots-cf.md

 Category: Numerics
 Tags: computer science, java, mathematics, square roots, numerical methods, continued fractions

-Table of Contents:
-* Start with continued fraction representation
-* Give examples of square roots represented as continued fractions
-* Show the patterns that you see
-* Show the method for turning sqrt(n) into continued fraction representation
-* Now how do we use this to approximate?
-* Fractions - convergents
-* Speed and timing

 ## Table of Contents

 * [Number Systems and Representations](#cf-number-systems)